MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-update-orchestration.md

 >
 > * Autoupgrade requires the cluster's Kubernetes version to be within the [AKS support window][supported-kubernetes-versions].
 >
-> * If you want to have your Kubernetes version upgraded, you need to create an `autoupgradeprofile` with `Rapid` or `Stable` Channels.
+> * If you want to have your Kubernetes version upgraded, you need to create an `autoupgradeprofile` with `Rapid` or `Stable` channels.
 >
-> * If you want to have your NodeImage version upgraded, you need to create an `autoupgradeprofile` with `NodeImage` Channel.
+> * If you want to have your NodeImage version upgraded, you need to create an `autoupgradeprofile` with `NodeImage` channel.
 >
 > * You can create multiple autoupgrade profiles for the same Fleet.